fitrialif/CarND-Behavioral-Cloning-1/README.md

 ### Model Architecture

+My model is a multilayer convolutional neuronal network, inspired by NVIDA's [End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) paper.
+Most parts of the network are the same.
+I made only a few changes.

+First difference is the input layer.
+I use a 160x320x3 image, that is cropped 70 pixels from the top and 25 pixels from the bottom.
+These parts of the image are the sky and the car, which are not importent for navigating on track.
+The importent part is in the middle of the picture.
+As you see I still use YUV color converting for input images.

 ![color converting and cropping](./images/color_convert_crop.png "color converting and cropping")

+These are the final layers of my model:

 | Layer         		|     Description	        					| Input |Output|
 |:---------------------:|:---------------------------------------------:| :----:|:-----:|